code-mphi/ECOGEN/docs/sphinx_docs/source/Chap4_1startWithECOGEN.rst

 Each test case corresponds to specific input files organised in different folders and associated to a markup :xml:`<testCase>`.

-When executing ECOGEN, it will run each test case corresponding to the uncommented lines present in the markup :xml:`<ecogen>`.
+When executing ECOGEN, it runs sequentially each test case corresponding to the uncommented lines present in the markup :xml:`<ecogen>`.

 A unique line is uncommented in the original file and corresponds to the *default test case*.
-One should modify the *ECOGEN.xml* input file to run other provided test by uncommenting / commenting lines in this file.
+One should modify the *ECOGEN.xml* input file to run other provided test by uncommenting/commenting lines in this file.
 New lines can also be added when creating new test cases.

 .. _Sec:tuto:default:

 Running the default test case
 =============================
-The default test case provided with ECOGEN package is a single flow test which simply advect a density discontinuity with a positive velocity in 1D.
-Input files for this test case are present in the folder *./libTests/referenceTestCases/euler/1D/transport/positiveVelocity/*
+The default test case provided with ECOGEN package is a single-phase flow test which simply advect a density discontinuity with a positive velocity in 1D.
+Input files for this test case are present in the folder *./libTests/referenceTestCases/euler/1D/transport/positiveVelocity/*.

 .. _Fig:tutos:default:CI: